Health Select Committee

 A Petition from Hon Maryan Street and 8,974 others requested: “That the House of Representatives investigate fully public attitudes towards the introduction of legislation which would permit medically-assisted dying in the event of a terminal illness or an irreversible condition which makes life unbearable.”

-In response to this petition, the Health Select Committee is in the process of undertaking an investigation into ending one’s life in New Zealand
+In response to this petition, the Health Select Committee undertook an investigation into ending one’s life in New Zealand

-The committee will consider all the various aspects of the issue, including the social, legal, medical, cultural, financial, ethical, and philosophical implications.
+The committee considered all the various aspects of the issue, including the social, legal, medical, cultural, financial, ethical, and philosophical implications.

 - The factors that contribute to the desire to end one’s life